sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

 Method Tracing
 ------------------

-Any method can call another method.
+A method can call other methods to help it do its job.
 See if you can trace through the code in the following examples to predict the output.
 If you have trouble, copy the code into the |visualizer|.